-I am a Washington, DC area psychotherapist with 25 years of experience helping children, adults, couples and families to successfully navigate a wide range of issues, including those related to anxiety, depression, grief, trauma, infidelity, communication, intimacy, parenting and life transitions.
+I am a Washington, DC area psychotherapist with 30 years of experience helping children, adults, couples and families to successfully navigate a wide range of issues, including those related to anxiety, depression, grief, trauma, infidelity, communication, intimacy, parenting and life transitions.
 I dedicate a significant portion of my practice to working with families going through separation and divorce; I am a seasoned divorce consultant, mediator, parenting coordinator, and Collaborative Divorce Coach and Child Specialist.

 In 2010 I co-founded the Collaborative Practice Center of Greater Washington.
-Nestled at the corner of bustling Connecticut Avenue and tree-lined Hillyer Place in the Dupont Circle neighborhood of Northwest DC, CPC is a welcoming professional space in which mental health practitioners, attorneys and financial experts maintain their private practices while sharing a vision of helping never-married, separating, and divorcing couples to restructure their families with compassion and dignity.
+Nestled at the corner of bustling Connecticut Avenue and tree-lined Hillyer Place in the Dupont Circle neighborhood of Northwest DC, CPC is a welcoming professional space where mental health practitioners, attorneys, and financial experts maintain their private practices while sharing a vision of helping never-married, separating, and divorcing couples to restructure their families with compassion and dignity.
 My primary office is at the Center, but I also have offices in Bethesda and Rockville, Maryland.

-On this site you’ll find answers to many of your questions about my practice, as well as up-to-date information about my writing, speaking/training schedule, and professional musings via my own blog and my regular features in the Divorce section of The Huffington Post.
+On this site you’ll find answers to many of your questions about my practice, as well as up-to-date information about my writing, speaking/training schedule, and professional musings via my own blog “Divorce on Planet Earth: Real World Advice for Well-Intentioned Humans.”